 HOW TO CONTROL AND ACCESS YOUR PERSONAL DATA

-You can access and control your personal data that Course5 holds from you by contacting or submitting a Data Subject Access Request (DSAR) form to the Course5
+You can access and control the personal data that Course5 holds from you by contacting or submitting a Data Subject Access Request (DSAR) form to Course5:

 OUR PRIVACY PRINCIPLES

-We operate in multiple jurisdictions and to maintain global privacy posture and maximum legal compliance we have our privacy principles based on OECD guidelines, which also serves as founding principles for laws including however not limited to EU GDPR, UK DPA2018, CCPA, and proposed Indian privacy bill.
+We operate in multiple jurisdictions and to maintain global privacy posture and maximum legal compliance we have our privacy principles based on OECD guidelines, which also serve as founding principles for laws including but not limited to EU GDPR, KSA PDPL, Indian DPDP, UK DPA2018, CCPA, and various US state privacy policies.

-Purpose Specification Principle : The purposes for which personal data are collected should be specified not later than at the time of data collection and the subsequent use limited to the fulfilment of those purposes or such others as are not incompatible with those purposes and as are specified on each occasion of change of purpose.
+Purpose Specification Principle: The purposes for which personal data are collected should be specified not later than at the time of data collection and the subsequent use is limited to the fulfillment of those purposes or such others as are not incompatible with those purposes and as are specified on each occasion of change of purpose.

-Openness Principle : There should be a general policy of openness about developments, practices and policies with respect to personal data.
-Means should be readily available of establishing the existence and nature of personal data, and the main purposes of their use, as well as the identity and usual residence of the data controller.
+Openness Principle: There should be a general policy of openness about developments, practices, and policies with respect to personal data.
+Means should be readily available for establishing the existence and nature of personal data, and the main purposes of their use, as well as the identity and usual residence of the data controller.

-Accountability Principle : A data controller should be accountable for complying with measures which give effect to the principles stated above.
+Accountability Principle: A data controller should be accountable for complying with measures that give effect to the principles stated above.

 DATA SUBJECT RIGHTS

-Course5 provide their data subject to access their data subject rights provided as per their applicable laws by simply filling the DSAR form or by contacting to Course5.
+Course5 provide their data subject to access their personal data held by us and further exercise their subject rights provided in their respective jurisdiction, where data was collected or used, and this is done as per applicable laws.
+Data Subjects can practice this by simply filling out the DSAR form or by contacting Course5.

-Right to transparency : Course 5 as a Data Controller use clear and plain language when informing data subjects about how their personal data will be processed.
-The information provided to data subject will be clear, concise, and transparent, and it will be provided to them in an easily accessible format.
+Right to transparency: Course 5 as a Data Controller uses clear and plain language when informing data subjects about how their personal data will be processed.
+The information provided to the data subject will be clear, concise, and transparent, and it will be provided to them in an easily accessible format.

-Right to be informed : Data subject have the right to be informed.
-For example – About the fact that their data has been processed, the purpose for which it was processed and the identity of the controller.
-Course5 will provide this through a Data Protection Notice to their data subjects whose personal data is processing.
+Right to be informed: Data subjects have the right to be informed.
+For example – About the fact that their data has been processed, the purpose for which it was processed, and the identity of the controller.
+Course5 will provide this through a Data Protection Notice to their data subjects whose personal data is processed.

-Right to data portability : Data subjects have the right to obtain the data that the controller holds on them and to transfer it from one controller to another.
-Where technically possible, the controller has to do this directly.
+Right to data portability: Data subjects have the right to obtain the data that the controller holds on them and to transfer it from one controller to another.
+Where technically possible, the controller must do this directly.